A personal take from TFP

 Everyone’s advice when picking a career, or working on your own, is to do what you love.
 The saying goes: “if you do what you love you don’t work a day in your life” It’s true right?
-If you have passion and interest in what you do, then it’s easy to do it and to stay motivated, to continue learning and growing in that profession.
+If you have passion and interest in what you do, then it’s easy to do it, stay motivated and to continue learning and growing in that profession.

 However, I also would like to say that you need to embrace the suck and do what you hate.